donut-party/datapotato/README.md

   * Configuration for insertion

 It doesn't interact with a real database.
 Rather, it adds generated data to an atom containing a vector.

-TODO link to examples with next.jdbc
+(See [database integration](../../wiki/database-integration.md) for instructions on working with a real database.)

 ```clojure
 (ns short-sweet